 St Patrick’s Day is a celebration for Irish immigrants in America where everyone puts on their green clothes to represent luck and celebrate togetherness.

 Although St. Patrick’s Day is not a federal holiday, many like to join in the celebrations.

-People wear green clothes to represent luck because St Patrick was said to have driven away all the snakes from Ireland, which had no snakes because they were wiped out by the Ice Age.
+People wear green clothes to represent luck because St Patrick was said to have driven away all the snakes from Ireland, which had no snakes because the Ice Age wiped them out.

 It is also believed that he used the three-leafed clover as a symbol of the Trinity to remind people about God’s existence.

 Earth day is celebrated across America on April 22nd to increase environmental protection awareness.

 Many organizations hold rallies and gatherings where scientists give speeches discussing how pollution, deforestation, greenhouse gasses, etc., are destroying our planet.

 Other than this, people plant more trees on Earth day than on any other single day of the year.